ilovehotcakes/ESP32-Yun/README.md

 ## Motivation
-Commercial available motorized honeycomb cellular shades start around $250-$400 per unit but the quality in terms of the speed, noise level, build material, and user expreience are below my expectations.
+Commercial available motorized honeycomb cellular shades start from $250-$400 per unit but the quality in terms of the speed, noise level, build material, and user expreience are below my expectations.
 On the other hand, high end honeycomb shades are too expensive so I've decided to retrofit a motor in my existing cordless honeycomb shades.
-I've seen DIY projects for motorized roller shade/blind or tilting control for venetian blind but not for honeycomb shade.
+I've seen DIY projects for motorized roller shade/blind and tilting control for venetian blind but not for honeycomb shade.
 I believe the reason is that honeycomb shade is a heavier cover, therefore, more challenging to lift.
-This project focuses on using powerful (geared) NEMA motor and silent stepper driver TMC2209 to move heavier covers swiftly and silently within a reasonable budget.
+This project focuses on using powerful (geared) NEMA motor and silent stepper driver TMC2209 to move heavier covers swiftly and more silently within a reasonable budget.

 ## Parts List